Alone with Stalin

-Being here with Steve - who wants to solo Zodiac, even though he only has 10% normal eye site - is very odd, as I find I’m forced to be chaperone, coach, driver, buddy, bastard - pushing and pulling - all rolled into one.
-Usually when I come to Yosemite it’s to do my project, or my climb, but now I find myself just being there in support, carrying bags, trying to judge when to pat Steve on the shoulder and joke about ‘make a will mate’, and when to put my hand down more firmly and say “Never forget your jumars when you rap of the belay, as you won’t be able to climb back’ or ‘on pitch 10 remember that I hung on that loose flake and it held, so don’t be scared’.
-I want Steve to do it and get to the summit, or fail, but fail in a positive way (being beaten, but only after you give it you’re all is better then backing down before the fight).
+Being here with Steve - who wants to solo Zodiac, even though he only has 10% normal eyesight - is very odd, as I find I’m forced to be a chaperone, coach, driver, buddy, bastard - pushing and pulling - all rolled into one.
+Usually, when I come to Yosemite it’s to do my project or my climb, but now I find myself just being there in support, carrying bags, trying to judge when to pat Steve on the shoulder and joke about ‘make a will mate’, and when to put my hand down more firmly and say “Never forget your jumars when you rap off the belay, as you won’t be able to climb back” or “on pitch 10 remember that I hung on that loose flake and it held, so don’t be scared”.
+I want Steve to do it and get to the summit, or fail, but fail in a positive way (being beaten, but only after you give it you’re all is better than backing down before the fight).

-When we did Zodiac in a day and bit last week I think I wanted to show Steve just how exposed you can be (I can’t think of anywhere I’ve felt so ‘out there’ as hanging above the ‘Nipple’ pitch 500 metres up the wall), maybe hoping this would scare him off, and show him how mortal he was.
-We all have dreams, but when someone holds your hand and shows you they’re nightmares, are you’ doing them a favor or are you robbing them of that dream (maybe it’s for Steve to find out for himself how alone a man can be on a wall).
-As I said in my last blog, after Karen’s accident I also knew there was the possibility that climbing may be would be over, and that maybe I would have to commit to looking after a disabled partner with only one functioning arm (not that I think she would ever need looking after).
-I’d often thought about this, what happen’s in the long term when you’re partner is a wheelchair, but then I never think about the future, so maybe that’s best, plus Karen is the most able person I’ve ever met, so I always imagined she’d be looking after me.
-For me the future was always a positive one.
-It’s rare to find someone who’s as much of a junkie as yourself, and understands how you ‘tick’.
+When we did Zodiac in a day and a bit last week I think I wanted to show Steve just how exposed you can be (I can’t think of anywhere I’ve felt so ‘out there’ as hanging above the ‘Nipple’ pitch 500 metres up the wall), maybe hoping this would scare him off, and show him how mortal he was.
+We all have dreams, but when someone holds your hand and shows you they’re nightmares, are you’re doing them a favour or are you robbing them of that dream (maybe it’s for Steve to find out for himself how alone a man can be on a wall).
+As I said in my last blog, after Karen’s accident I also knew there was the possibility that climbing maybe would be over, and that maybe I would have to commit to looking after a disabled partner with only one functioning arm (not that I think she would ever need looking after).
+I’d often thought about this, what happens in the long term when you’re partner is a wheelchair, but then I never think about the future, so maybe that’s best, plus Karen is the ablest person I’ve ever met, so I always imagined she’d be looking after me.
+For me, the future was always a positive one.
+It’s rare to find someone who’s as much of a junkie like yourself, and understands how you ‘tick’.

-The one day ascent, grew, as we had to share the route with the legend Steve Schnieder , who was climbing with a bloke called Pat, who was 68, and doing his 6th ascent, and so our one day ascent was stretched over 3.
+The one-day ascent, grew, as we had to share the route with the legend Steve Schnieder , who was climbing with a bloke called Pat, who was 68, and doing his 6th ascent, and so our one-day ascent was stretched over 3.
 The lowlight was having to bivi on a sloping ledge, with Johno sleeping sat in a hammock, and Steve sat in a fabric belay seat (a crap belay seat, and worse bed).
-As I’d led the ten pitches below I was given the belay seat/mini ledge to sleep on (a bit smaller then a 3/4 thermarest).
-Unfortunately Steve moved around so much all night that it kept me awake, and several times I wanted to shout down ‘stop fucking moving around - you’re not going to get comfortable - just take it - plus you’re keeping me awake!!!!
-(Steve did point out I seemed to be snoring most the night, so much have been asleep most of the time anyway).
+As I’d led the ten pitches below I was given the belay seat/mini ledge to sleep on (a bit smaller than a 3/4 Thermarest).
+Unfortunately, Steve moved around so much all night that it kept me awake, and several times I wanted to shout down ‘stop fucking moving around - you’re not going to get comfortable - just take it - plus you’re keeping me awake!!!!
+(Steve did point out I seemed to be snoring most of the night, so much have been asleep most of the time anyway).

 We reached Thanksgiving ledge in the afternoon, one of the most amazing bivis on the planet, and spent the night there, summiting the following morning (you can’t haul the top of the route, and so have to free climb with the bags on your back).

-As we sat there on top, putting off the knee jurking back breaking descent, I looked at the strangers Johno and Kiwi Steve, and thought that Stalin was wrong.
+As we sat there on top, putting off the knee-jerking back-breaking descent, I looked at the strangers Johno and Kiwi Steve and thought that Stalin was wrong.